datacamp-content-public/demo-challenge/challenges/chapter1.md

 ```

 `@assignment1`
-Which command explicitly imports the `pyplot` subpackage from `matplotlib`?
+Which command explicitly imports the `pyplot` subpackage from `matplotlib`?!

 `@assignment2`
 Assuming `matplotlib.pyplot` is imported as `plt`, which command displays the current figure?